Lessons#

 export GPTME_LESSONS_AUTO_INCLUDE=false

-# Maximum lessons to include (default: 5)
+# Maximum lessons per session (default: 20)

-export GPTME_LESSONS_MAX_INCLUDED=3
+export GPTME_LESSONS_MAX_SESSION=20

 # Refresh lessons each message (default: false)